“It is dangerous to be right in matters on which the established authorities are wrong.”–Voltaire

 If you want to remain mired in 21st century corporate speak…go ahead.

 On the other hand, if you’re truly looking for a breakthrough in performance, I’ve prepared a short video that offers a crystal clear alternative to the confusing messages currently being bantered about by corporate followers with the word “excellence” on their lips.
+WATCH NOW.